 The Adhai Din Ka Jhonpda was formerly built to function as a Sanskrit college but was later converted into a mosque.
 It is an effective blend of Indo-Islamic architecture.
-It was designed by Abu Bakr of Herat and constructed by Qutb-ud-Din-Aibak in 1192 CE, and the structure was completed in 1199 CE and was further beautified by Sultan Iltutmish of Delhi in 1213 CE.
+Designed by Abu Bakr of Herat and constructed by Qutb-ud-Din-Aibak in 1192 CE, and the structured in 1199 CE and was further beautified by Sultan Iltutmish of Delhi in 1213 CE.

 A large number of fragments and sculptures of temples are lying inside the complex for security purposes by archeological department.
 It also shows the existence of a Hindu temple in its vicinity during 11th-12th Century AD.

-As per some legends, that the mosque is known as Adhai din ka Jhonpda (literally means The shed of Two and a Half Days) because of a two and half-day fair held here in the 18th century, and as per others legends, a part of the mosque was built in two-and-a-half days.
+As per some legends, the Adhai din ka Jhonpda (literally means The shed of Two and a Half Days) because of a two and half-day fair held here in the 18th century, and as per other legends, a part of the mosque took two-and-a-half days to built.
 There are no entry fees to visit here.

 If you are a history freak, then the Taragarh Fort will not dissatisfy you.
 Its big and brilliant architecture will leave all archaeologists in reverence of the fort.
 Taragarh Fort is one of the best Hillforts in the whole of Rajasthan making it a best places to visit in Ajmer.